- Print

 This section should be completed if your Prod configuration is on a different server than the Test configuration.

 If your Prod configuration is on the same server as the Test configuration, you can simply use a different port for Prod.
-In this case, you will need to apply another demo license for the Prod configuration in the Lasernet server without installing the Lasernet components, as these will already exist on the Lasernet server.
+In this case, you will need to apply another demo license to the Prod configuration on the Lasernet server, without installing the Lasernet components, as they already exist on the Lasernet server.

 To install Lasernet 10, read the following guide: How to Install Lasernet.